ThanhDatVu111/CLOUD_INTERNSHIP/README.md

 During my internship at ChakraTech, a startup company, I worked on developing cloud infrastructure components using Terraform and Golang.
 This project demonstrates my skills in cloud computing, infrastructure as code, AWS services, and backend development.

-## Important Note
-This repository reflects my personal contributions up to August 2024.
-As other interns continued working on the project after my offboarding process, this codebase may not represent the final state of the project and may not be fully functional as a standalone system.
-Project Structure and Technologies
+## Project Structure and Technologies

-## The project is organized into several main components:
+The project is organized into several main components:

 ### Data Platform

 data-platform/

-api/: API implementation using Golang
+  - api/: API implementation using Golang

-cmd/: Command-line tools for various data platform operations
+  - cmd/: Command-line tools for various data platform operations

-config/: Configuration files for the data platform
+  - config/: Configuration files for the data platform

-css/: Stylesheets for any web interfaces
+  - css/: Stylesheets for any web interfaces

-internal/: Internal packages used across the data platform
+  - internal/: Internal packages used across the data platform

-pkg/: Reusable Golang packages
+  - pkg/: Reusable Golang packages

-public/: Public assets for web interfaces
+  - public/: Public assets for web interfaces

-routes/: API route definitions
+  - routes/: API route definitions

-videoUploads/: Handling video upload functionality
+  - videoUploads/: Handling video upload functionality

 ***Key features:***